joshuakaluba/DemoWeatherApp/README.md

 ## Environment

-Before getting started, rename the `.env.sample` file to `.env` and change the port variable as required.
+Before getting started, rename the `.env.sample` file to `.env` and change the port variables as required.

 ## Dependencies